 Theme Cafe at the Hooge Crater Museum

-*TIP: In any case be sure to have a break at the Theme Cafe, enjoy in some local food and beers, and relax a bit before continuing with exploring the area around the museum.
-Get a combi-ticket for 12 euros that includes entrance ticket, lunch and one drink!
+TIP: Have a break at the Theme Cafe.
+Enjoy in some local food and beers.
+And relax a bit before continuing with exploring the area around the museum.
+A 12 euros combi-ticket includes entrance fee, lunch and one drink!

-Exploring the area around the Hooge Crater Museum
+Exploring the First World War locations around the Hooge Crater Museum

-The area surrounding the museums is where some of the fiercest battles of the First World War has been fought.
-And you can still recognise some of its remains in the landscape surrounding the museum.
+The area surrounding the museums is where some of the fiercest battles of the First World War in Flanders has been fought.
+And you can still recognise some of their remains in the landscape surrounding the museum.

-There is a map of the area in front of the museum where you can learn more about where the trenches were, locations of British and German soldiers and other interesting sights in the area.
-Just across the street is the Hooge Crater Cemetery where the soldiers who died during the war in the area were buried.
+There is a map of the area in front of the museum where you can learn more about the locations of trenches, positions of British and German soldiers and other interesting sights in the area.
+Just across the street from the museum, the Hooge Crater Cemetery is, where soldiers who died in the area, during the First World War in Flanders, were buried.

 We took a walk behind the museum where some of the trenches could still be seen.
-We were able to enter them, and I had such divided feelings while standing in some of them.
+We were able to enter them, and I had such mixed feelings while standing in some of them.
 It was really claustrophobic, humid and unpleasant being in them.
-I can just imagine how it must have felt waiting in trenches for months to some of the soldiers who fought in this area.
-We’ve also seen a difference between the German and British trenches.
-And were utterly amazed by how close to each other their trenches were.
-They could literally throw a stone (or something else) from one another.
+I can’t even imagine how waiting in trenches for months must have felt.

-Then we took a walk further more into the fields where the battlefield was.
-And it was amazing to still see some huge craters in the land caused by the bombs exploding more than a hundred years ago during the First World War.
-Being in the landscape still shaped by one of the deadliest wars in human history, made it just more real to us.
+We, then, walked further more into the fields where the First World War battlefield was.
+Huge craters in the land, caused by bombs exploding during the war, are still visible there.
+Being in the landscape still shaped by one of the deadliest conflicts in human history, made it just more real to us.

 This is a war museum, people come here to discover World War One.
 But by the time they leave, we hope they will discover the importance of peace.
 Show them what happened, so it won’t happen again in the future.

-We left feeling exactly the way the museum owner Niek Benoot described what he wants the visitors to understand after the visit.
-It’s so important to visit this kind of museums, reminding us of how deadly destruction and war are.
-And that usually, innocent people are the victims in them.
+I left feeling exactly the same as the museum owner, Niek Benoot, described the message he hopes visitors left with.
+It’s so important to visit this kind of museums, reminding ourselves of how destructive the wars are.
+And how innocent people are always the victims in them.

 Is Hooge Crater Museum child-friendly?

 Absolutely!
-We visited the Hooge Crater Museum with our five-year-old son, and we all enjoyed it.
+We visited the Hooge Crater Museum with our five-year-old son, and we enjoyed it very much.
 We did prepare him before, telling him what the war is and reading some children books about the war and sieges.
 So, when we were there, he was impressed by the trenches, ambulance vehicle and a Fokker plane.

 He also got a colouring book and some crayons while we were waiting for lunch at the Theme Cafe.
 So, he was busy colouring while we talked about all the fascinating history we just learned about during our visit.